 In terms of both design and functionality, this home sauna stands out.
 It features an exterior cabinet of reforested hemlock wood and offers 44 x 38 x 68-inches of interior room.
 There are seven heating elements throughout the sauna, and it’s worth noting that these are carbon heating elements.
 In comparison to ceramic heating elements, carbon heaters heat more evenly and have a longer lifespan.

 You’ll need a 120V outlet with 15 amps of power to operate this home sauna.
-Put it in your master bathroom, home gym, or a corner of your bedroom.
+Put it in your primary bathroom, home gym, or a corner of your bedroom.
 An internal and external LED control panel gives you quick access to the sauna’s operation whether you are inside or outside of the unit.

 Best Budget: SereneLife Portable Infrared Home Spa